temporal-community/miab-build-invincible-apps-python/README.md

     ```bash
     cd durable-vs-volatile-execution/volatile
     ```
-    3. Run the Volatile Execution script
+    3. Show the code to the audience, demonstrating it's a standard loop.
+Then run the Volatile Execution script
     ```bash
     python counter.py
     ```